lsst-tstn/tstn-028/index.rst

 Probably the most important thing for us to consider when speaking about the past, is trying to understand why DDS was selection in the first place and then why the ADLink-OpenSpliceDDS implementation was adopted.

-To put it in perspective, the firt commit to the current `SAL code repository`_ dates back to August 2014, some 8 years from the time of this writting and almost a whole year before the construction `first stone`_.
+To put it in perspective, the first commit to the current `SAL code repository`_ dates back to August 2014, some 8 years from the time of this writing and almost a whole year before the construction `first stone`_.
-For comparisom, the Apache Kafka message system first stable release dates back to January 2011, whereas the `DDS version 1.0 standard` dates back to December 2004.
+For comparison, the Apache Kafka message system first stable release dates back to January 2011, whereas the `DDS version 1.0 standard` dates back to December 2004.

 .. _SAL code repository: https://github.com/lsst-ts/ts_sal
 .. _first stone: https://www.nsf.gov/news/news_summ.jsp?cntn_id=134805&org=NSF&from=news
 .. _DDS version 1.0 standard: https://www.omg.org/spec/DDS/1.0

 At the time when decision was being made about selecting a middleware technology, DDS was a mature standard.
-The technology defines a powerfull real-time message system protocol with high inter-operability between platforms and programming languanges.
+The technology defines a powerful real-time message system protocol with high inter-operability between platforms and programming languages.
 In fact, DDS has most of the important features we recognize as crucial for the Rubin-OCS.
 Some of the most important ones are, for example:

 -  Real-time message transfer capabilities.

-   DDS is a brokerless messaging system with small overhead.
+   DDS is a broker-less messaging system with small overhead.
    As such, it is capable of high-throughput and low-latency data transfer.
    For example, in our `internal benchmarks`_, DDS reached transfer rates of the order of >16kHz with millisecond latency.
    This is certainly way beyond the requirements of our system, which are mostly constrained by the throughput of M1M3 (REQ?) and the throughput/latency required for tracking (LTS-TCS-PTG-0008 and LTS-TCS-PTG-0001 in :lts:`583` specify lead-times between 50-70ms with standard deviation of 3ms for tracking demands).